ZapDos7/design-patterns-examples/README.md

 Refactor a pizza ordering app similarly, in order to facilitate users desiring extra cheese on their pizza's toppings.

 ## Pattern 5: The Façade Pattern

+Hide complexity behind an interface, in order to simplify user experience.

+Benefits:
+ - makes it easier to use complex code
+ - promotes loose coupling
+ - it is not enforced - user can interact with the complex classes hidden behind the façade, if needed.

 ### Exercise 5
 ### Challenge 5